zebbra/uxmesh/README.md

 - returns the list of all clients to each conneting client
 - provides a http endpoint and delivers the graphical UI to see fancy animations of the collected network data

+## Watch the showcase
+to see a showcase of an infrastructure with 4 uxmesh-clients and 1 uxmesh-server, visit https://uxmesh.k8s.zebbra.ch

+if you want to setup the szenario in your own network, then please continue reading...

 ## Server Setup

 ### Run the server from source